postmanlabs/labs-docs/src/pages/postman-api-client/grpc-client/grpc-request-interface.md

 You can compose a message in JSON to send along with the request.
 As per the backend logic, the server uses this message to perform appropriate actions and gives you a response in return.

-**Message actions**

-Message actions can be used to shape and aid in message composition.
+**Message actions:** Message actions can be used to shape and aid in message composition.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/request-interface/message-actions.jpeg" alt="Message actions" width="300px">